winkelband/pandoc-latex-g-brief2/README.md

 ```

 Compile your letter written in Markdown
-into PDF with the following command:
+to PDF with the following command:

 `pandoc --standalone --template g-brief2 --pdf-engine xelatex --from markdown letter.md -o letter.pdf`

 ## Example

-A letter written in Markdown can be simple as:
+A letter written in Markdown can be as simple as:

 ```yaml
 ---